 Tip # 4 – save the bones for bone broth.
 Strip all the meat off of the bones, save for leftovers, and keep the bones for bone broth.
 We make bone broth in the Instant Pot, but you could use the stove if you have more patience than I do!

 Tip # 6 – Save leftover meat.
-Leftover meat is perfect for chicken noodle soup, chicken tortillas or tacos, or in a sandwich for lunch the next day.
+Leftover meat is perfect for chicken tortilla soup, or try our favorite homemade chicken gnocchi soup.

 Roasted chicken ingredients: